12mre1/12mre1.github.io/_posts/2021-04-10-Scraping-Stock-Prices-with-Beautiful-Soup.md

 - [Here](https://www.dataquest.io/blog/web-scraping-python-using-beautiful-soup/) is another excellent tutorial on Beautiful Soup.
 - The [Documentation](https://pypi.org/project/beautifulsoup4/) for the package is suprisingly readable, and very helpful.
-- [Here](./research/web_scraping_principles.pdf) is a draft (incomplete) of a paper I'm working on that provides ethical and effective scraping principles.
+- [On my home page](https://12mre1.github.io/) is a draft (incomplete) of a paper I'm working on that provides ethical and effective scraping principles.